hamdiz0/qr-code-gen/README.md

 # qr-code-gen

+<a href="https://github.com/rishabkumar7/devops-qr-code">based on devops-qr-code</a>

-A containerized app that generates QR codes with urls as an input the Front-End built with NextJs and the Back-End is built with python
+A containerized app that generates QR codes with urls as an input :

+    - Front-End built with NextJs
+    - Api built with python FastApi
+    - Data Base built with postgres

+The user enters a url and click the button to send the url to the api ,the api checks if the url is present in the data-base or not :

+    - if yes it retrieves the corresponding qr-code and sends it back to the user
+    - if not it generates a qr-code sends it back to the user and save it in the data-base

+Build and pushed images to docker hub using jenkins :

+    - hamdiz0/qr-front
+    - hamdiz0/qr-api
+    - hamdiz0/qr-api